allenan/human_time/README.md

 # human_time

-Ruby time and date comparisons for humans.
 Have you ever struggled to understand what a piece of code like this is trying to say?

 ```ruby
 some_time > another_time